 I have given my best effort to just putting the facts out there.
 These mostly counterbalance the gun enthusiast propaganda, which they continuously shoot out.
-I won't pretend that all of the sources are unbiased, but I will say that the burden of evidence is against guns.
+I tried to find the most unbiased sources, but I won't pretend that all of the sources are unbiased.
+I will say that the burden of evidence is against guns.
 We have to decide as a society what we want.
 Strengthening gun laws and closing loopholes may accomplish some reduction in gun violence, as shown by the statistics that show the rate of violence goes up with guns.
-Because of freedom of speech and people's desire for privacy, more mental health intervention is only slightly likely, and isn't a cure all, and often isn't even the problem.
+Because of freedom of speech and people's desire for privacy, more mental health intervention is only slightly likely, and isn't a cure all, and typically anger is the actual problem.
 Only the thought police would be able to intrude at this level into our personal lives.

 I won't present a false dichotomy of answers that say we must choose between this and that.
 We have choices.
 Do we want to follow the recommendations of the NRA and gun lobbyists and become a completely militarized society in which everyone carries a handgun on their hip and goes through regular firearm and self-defense training, and most likely incur even more violence?
 Do we want to stay as we are with a growing level of violence around us, and people fearing for their children?
 Do we want to tighten gun regulations, and improve mental health response?
 Or do we want to disarm our society so that most of the mass killing stops?
 It's up to us to decide.